Concorda/docs/doc/install-microservice.md

 ## Installing only Concorda microservice

-Note: Even if Concorda microservice is offering all required services for client authentication, in order to fully use the Concorda's features (includes user management, runtime configurations) you can use also Concorda Administration Dashboard, that can be installed and started as a separate application.
+Note: Even if Concorda microservice is offering all required services for client authentication, in order to fully use the Concorda's features (includes user management, runtime configurations and others) you can use also Concorda Administration Dashboard, that can be installed and started as a separate application.

 ## Installing and running Concorda microservice

-Clone github repository for [Concorda Dashboard](https://github.com/concorda/concorda)
+Clone github repository for [Concorda](https://github.com/concorda/concorda)

 ```
 git clone git@github.com:concorda/concorda.git